Teams, tales and tips – a guide to the local game

 At the time, Hajduk were one quarter of the Yugoslav Big Four – Dinamo Zagreb being Croatia’s other representatives, plus Partizan and Red Star from Belgrade.
 Following the break-up of Yugoslavia, the fractured sporting scene was patched up for basketball – but not for football.
 A weak Croatian League, is now dominated by Dinamo – Hajduk last won the title in 2005.

-Hajduk had moved up there from their home of 70 years, the nearby Stari Plac, where fans, the Torcida, still gather in the club house bar today.
+Hajduk moved up to the Poljud from their home of 70 years, the nearby Stari Plac, where fans, the Torcida, still gather in the club house bar today.
 They brought with them a fan culture of almost equal longevity.
 Fiery celebrations – torch flames, banners and co-ordinated chants – had been copied from grainy cinema newsreel footage of the 1950 World Cup in Brazil.
 With Rio as their role model, the Torcida had been practising South American football customs on the terraces of Europe for three decades.

 The Dalmatian diaspora following the Hajduk flag fly in from Australia, North America or whichever shore-leave port their ship happened to have docked at.
 Match day at its best is a tribal gathering of Dalmatians.
 The city’s waterfront Riva reverberates all afternoon with fireworks and parades, another tradition.
 But the patriotic, populist Torcida, have had to suffer perennial mismanagement of their beloved club.